pranigopu/pranigopu.github.io/docs/philosophy/ethics/nature-of-morality.md

 ---

-# The nature & distinction of objective morality
+# The nature and distinction of objective morality
 Throughout human history, many moral systems have arisen.
 Most have been either deontological (i.e. duty-based), subjective (i.e. emotion or instinct-based) or consequence-based (e.g. consequentialism, utilitarianism, pragmatism, etc.).
 Very few have been objective, which is the kind of morality I hold to be true.
 The question I ask here is: what is the core nature of morality as I hold it, and how does it differ from other kinds of morality?

 An objective morality is one that holds one's own life — life as a volitional being — as the ultimate value, and hence, as the standard of value.
 It recognises that morality is the science of exercising one's volition from a fundamental level (i.e. in the broadest context, i.e. the context of one's life as a whole), and thus, it recognises that (1) morality only applies to acts and results of volition and (2) the application of volition — and thus morality — is contextual even as morality itself is absolute; such is the case for any abstract truth about reality, such as any law of science.
 The analogy of moral principles to scientific principles is apt, in my view; both are abstractions that integrate an unlimited class of concretes, both are truths from reality and of reality, and both serve as tools for human cognition and action, i.e. tools for humans to grasp the nature of reality in a certain context, the choices present in it and the aptness of the choices within the context.
 Scientific principles are not impositions or burdens placed upon action and potential but the means to facilitate action and realise potential.
 So is the case with moral principles.
 To put it more concretely, morality is the core, fundamental means to pursue happiness and success in life (practically, in the long range) and not a restriction or limitation on your pursuit of life and happiness.